Lunge

 Fencers need flexibility and agility in their legs and upper body for quick movements and lunges.

-Archers need upper body and arm flexibility for stability and precision in their shooting.
+Water polo players need upper body and core flexibility for swimming, shooting, and passing.

 Rhythmic gymnasts require extreme flexibility and balance for their routines, involving complex stretches and poses.